thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

  * `send_to_anki` tells AnnA to automatically create the filtered deck or not.
 Default is `False`.
  * `compute_opti_rev_order` don't compute optimal review order, if set to False, it will set `send_to_anki` to False.
 Default to True.

 AnnA has a number of other built-in methods you can run after instantiating the class.
-They are especially usefil if "send_to_anki" is set to `False`.
+They are especially useful if "send_to_anki" is set to `False`.
 Note that methods beginning with a "_" are not supposed to be called by the user and are reserved for backend use.
 Here's a list of useful methods:

 * `compute_clusters` can be used to group the cards by semantic clusters.
 Several algorithms are implemented: kmeans, minibatch-kmeans, agglomerative clustering, DBSCAN.
 I can add more if needed.
 * `plot_latent_space` can be used to display a 2D projection of your cards using plotly.
 This opens a new tab in your browser and loads an interactive interface in it.
 You can color it using tags, clusters, etc. If you have a blank plot without any points, call the method again.
 I don't understand this issue with plotly yet and help is appreciated :/